 “Can my rights to firearms be restored after a conviction for a misdemeanor crime of domestic violence?”

 Yes, you can restore gun rights after a misdemeanor domestic.
 But it’s complicated.
-There was a time, not so long ago, when the law stripped all of a person’s civil rights upon conviction for a felony, but not for a misdemeanor.
+There was a time when the law stripped a person’s civil rights for a felony conviction , but not for a misdemeanor.
 A nice bright line.
 Well, not any more.

 What happened?
 Politics, legislation, new laws.

 On the bright side, problems caused by new laws can be solved by even newer laws.
 The Minnesota legislature could solve this problem; and so could the United States Senate and Congress.
-Here the focus will be practical, on the law as it now stands.
+But here the focus will be practical, on the law as it now stands.

 Felony vs Misdemeanor

-Though loss of civil rights, including Second Amendment rights, triggered by a felony conviction is not new, their loss from selected misdemeanors only goes back to around 1996.
-(Go here for a summary of restoration of civil rights to firearms after a felony conviction.)
+A felony conviction triggering loss of civil rights, including Second Amendment rights, is not new.
+But their loss from selected misdemeanors only goes back to around 1996.
+(Go here for a summary of restoration of gun rights after a felony conviction.)

-The federal so-called Violence Against Women Act, a/k/a the Lautenberg Amendment, created a definition of a “misdemeanor crime of domestic violence,” which stripped persons convicted of their civil rights to guns.
+The federal Violence Against Women Act, a/k/a the Lautenberg Amendment, created a definition of a “misdemeanor crime of domestic violence.”
+That definition stripped persons convicted of their civil rights to guns.
 The federal law affects your gun rights after misdemeanor domestic conviction.

 Does the Minnesota Conviction fit within the Federal Definition?